Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Boston Red Sox will meet on Tuesday at T-Mobile Park, at 9:40 PM ET, with J.P.
-Crawford and Justin Turner among those expected to deliver at the plate.
+J.P.
+Crawford and the Seattle Mariners will meet Justin Turner and the Boston Red Sox on Wednesday at T-Mobile Park, at 4:10 PM ET.

-The Mariners are -120 moneyline favorites for this matchup with the Red Sox (+100).
-The over/under is 7.5 runs for this matchup.
+The favored Mariners have -135 moneyline odds to win against the underdog Red Sox, who are listed at +110.
+The over/under for the matchup is set at 7.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.